 Management intends to bring before the meeting only the election of Trustees and Proposal No. 1 above and knows of no matters to come before the meeting other than the matters set forth herein.
-If other matters or motions come before the meeting (including two proposals offered by stockholders that have been omitted from this proxy statement pursuant to applicable regulations), it is the intention of the persons named in the accompanying form of proxy to vote such proxy in accordance with their judgment on such matters or motions, including any matters dealing with the conduct of the meeting.
+If other matters or motions come before the meeting, it is the intention of the persons named in the accompanying form of proxy to vote such proxy in accordance with their judgment on such matters or motions, including any matters dealing with the conduct of the meeting.